maths/moodle-qtype_stack/doc/en/Authoring/Levenshtein_distance.md

 This test seeks to match the student's answer (a string) with two lists of strings and a numerical tolerance option.
 The first list (`allow`) is the list of acceptable strings.
 The second list (`deny`) is the list of unacceptable strings.

 When you test the student's answer the test finds the closest string in `allow` and the closest string in `deny` and the corresponding normalised Levenshtein closeness (see `levenshtein_plv(s, t)` below).
-The test makes sure that the closest string is within the `allow` list, and then that the closeness of the student's string to an allow string is better than the specified tollerance.
+The test makes sure that the closest string is within the `allow` list, and then that the closeness of the student's string to an allow string is better than the specified tolerance.

-1. The first argument to the test (the "sudent's answer") must be a string.
+1. The first argument to the test (the "student's answer") must be a string.
 2. The second argument to the test (the "teacher's answer") must be a list in the form `[allow, deny]` where both `allow` and `deny` are themselves lists of strings.
 The `allow` list must be non-empty, but the `deny` list could be empty.
 3. The option must be used.
 Either give the numerical tolerance as a number, or a list of options.
 The numerical tolerance must be the first element of the list.
 4. By default the test is case-insensitive.
-If you include the atom `CASE` in the list of options then the matching is case sensitive.
+If you include the atom `CASE` in the list of options then the matching is case sensitive, potentially increasing the Levenshtein distance between strings.

 ## STACK functions